Xbox 360 HD DVD Player

 The Xbox 360 HD DVD Player is a discontinued accessory for the Xbox 360 console that enables the playback of movies on HD DVD discs.
 Microsoft offered the drive for sale between November 2006 and February 2008.
 It was initially sold for $199.

 Bill Gates announced during his keynote speech at CES 2006 that an external HD DVD drive would be released for the Xbox 360 during 2006.
 At E3 2006, Microsoft officially presented the external HD DVD drive.
 According to Japan's chief of Xbox operations, Yoshihiro Maruyama, Microsoft would not release Xbox 360 games in the new disc formats.

-On February 23, 2008, the Xbox 360 HD DVD player was abandoned by Microsoft.
+On February 23, 2008, the Xbox 360 HD DVD player was discontinued by Microsoft.
 This decision came just days after Toshiba's announcement to discontinue all HD DVD players and effectively end the format war between Blu-ray and HD DVD.
 Two days later, the price of the HD DVD Player was reduced to a clearance price of $49.99.
 Peter Moore had stated that if HD DVD loses the format war, Microsoft may also release an external Blu-ray drive.
 This was later denied by Microsoft.
+All future iterations of the Xbox 360 console and dashboard maintained compatibility with the HD DVD player.

 Special black versions of the drive, along with black media remotes, were given to members of the Xbox 360 HD DVD development team.
 Unlike other black accessories which were created alongside the black Elite console, the black HD DVD drive was never made available to the general public.

 Technology

 The HD DVD player connects to the Xbox 360 using a mini USB connection.
 All of the audio and video processing and output come from Xbox 360 itself.
 The unit can also function as a USB hub, with 2 ports on the rear.
 It also includes a clip for attaching the wireless network adapter to it, much like what Xbox 360 consoles of the time had.
 The device also has an integrated 256 MB memory unit which is used for storage of HD DVD data and is accessible to the user for saving other data such as saved games.

-The drive plays standard DVDs in addition to HD DVD titles; however it does not read Xbox or Xbox 360 game discs, Audio CDs or mixed media CDs.
-All Xbox 360 games continue to use DVD-9 media.
+The Xbox 360 allows the playback of DVDs in addition to HD DVD titles using this drive; however it does not allow the use of Xbox or Xbox 360 game discs, Audio CDs or mixed media discs.
+All Xbox 360 games continued to use DVD-9 media.
 No Xbox 360 with a built-in HD DVD drive was ever released.